 We need to resurrect boredom!
 Yes, you read the sentence correctly.
 I said we need to resurrect boredom.
 For the better part of the last 30 years, society has undermined that which used to be the perfect catalyst for creativity, replacing it with a myriad of tools designed to entertain.
-The chief culprit - technology.
-I'm not totally bashing technology.
-It is here to stay and has its place.
+The chief culprit: technology.
+I'm not totally bashing technology - it is here to stay and has its place.
 However, technology has become a substitute babysitter for young, developing minds in ways that are unhealthy.
-Today, children as young as two can be seen swiping their parent’s cell phone with the greatest of ease or sitting frozen like a statue in front of a tablet or television screen.
+Today, children as young as two can be seen swiping their parents' cell phones with the greatest of ease or sitting frozen like a statue in front of a tablet or television screen.
 Even when aware of the potential dangers of exposing children to devices too soon, the sound of silence is all it takes for many parents to look the other way.

-In today's society, when left on their own, it is not uncommon for children to go straight to technology whenever they feel bored.
-Many young children, pre-teens and teens regularly fill downtime with video games or social media.
-Pass by any bus stop and you will likely see kids staring at their phones, often with earbuds tightly secured, missing opportunities to build social skills through direct, personal interaction; interaction that would typically include exchanging thoughts and opinions on a variety of topics that can lead to the development of new ideas.
+In today's society, when left on their own, it is not uncommon for children to turn to technology whenever they feel bored.
+Many young children, pre-teens, and teenagers regularly fill downtime with video games or social media.
+Pass by any bus stop, and you will likely see kids staring at their phones, often with earbuds tightly secured, missing opportunities to enhance their social skills through direct, personal interaction; interaction that would typically include exchanging thoughts and opinions on various topics that can foster the development of new ideas.

 Technology is not the only culprit.
 Some parents go to extreme lengths to ensure that their children are not bored.
-They make sure they participate in multiple after-school activities, spend their weekends at sports events and summer breaks at camp(s).
-Many would rather run themselves ragged, making sure their children are entertained, than have to listen to their children whine about being bored.
-No wonder we are seeing increasing numbers of children who have little to no ability to entertain themselves when left to rely on their own means.
+They make sure they participate in multiple after-school activities, spend their weekends at sports events, and summer breaks at camps.
+Many would rather exhaust themselves to ensure their children are entertained than listen to their children complain about being bored.
+No wonder that increasing numbers of children demonstrate little to no ability to entertain themselves when left to rely on their own means.

-Interestingly, studies have shown that humans engage in their best thinking when their mind is in an inactive state.
-One study found that when participants were doing boring activities, they produced creative ideas that were higher in quality and quantity.
-The most monotonous tasks have the potential to spawn highly innovative, out-of-the box ideas.
+Humans often engage in some of their best thinking when their mind is at rest.
+Dull activities can trigger productive, creative thoughts, both in terms of quality and quantity.
+The most monotonous tasks have the potential to spawn highly innovative, 'out-of-the-box' ideas.

 So, what can be done to help children learn to deal with boredom?
 Below are five suggestions that contribute to building a strong foundation upon which children can learn to independently make the most out of boredom!